 Visit his website www.nigelchapmanphotography.com and link to www.flickr.com

 JOHN BRADSHAW FRPS.

 John joined the Focus Group in 2012.
 He has been interested in photography all his life and having finally started serious darkroom work in 1992, he switched to digital-based work in 2007.
 His main interests lay in Monochrome Landscape, but since 1997 he has concentrated on Photo Projects.
 Reflecting his interest in images that tell a story, these projects have studied major issues using sequences of images closely related to a narrative.
 The projects included The Grand Tour, Irish History, the Atlantic Slave Trade and the Greenwich Meridian.
-The first three projects have already been exhibited at several locations across the British Isles.
+The first three projects have been exhibited at several locations across the British Isles.